infinitered/ignite-bowser/.github/CONTRIBUTING.md

 **Understanding Linting Errors**

-The linting rules are from JS Standard and React-Standard.
+The linting rules can be found in the package.json's `eslintConfig`.
 [Regular JS errors can be found with descriptions here](http://eslint.org/docs/rules/), while [React errors and descriptions can be found here](https://github.com/yannickcr/eslint-plugin-react).